grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ## Build and run a Docker image with pre-installed plugins

-If you need to create multiple images with the same plugins, you can save time by building your own customized image that includes those plugins.
+To create multiple images with the same plugins, you can save time by building your own customized image that includes those plugins.

 In the Grafana GitHub repository, the `packaging/docker/custom/` folder includes a `Dockerfile` that you can use to build a custom Grafana image.
 The `Dockerfile` accepts `GRAFANA_VERSION`, `GF_INSTALL_PLUGINS`, and `GF_INSTALL_IMAGE_RENDERER_PLUGIN` as build arguments.